beinborn/SemanticDrift/README.md

 2) For the clustering results, run *clustering_sentencebased.py*.
 The results will be saved in *results/sentence-based/*.

 3) For calculating the quantitative results, run *calculate_treescores.py*.

+# Requirements
+We used the libraries numpy, scipy and sklearn.
+For plotting, we used matplotlib.
+Check REQUIREMENTS.txt for details.